Georgius-Mario/Fresh-Salad-AppWeb/README.md

 - CSS - Making the website more attractive and cross platform
 - Visual Studio Code - To build web applications
 - Chrome - As a website media viewer that has been created
-- Boostran - For icon page
+- Boostrap - For icon page

 ## Responsive Display
 Desktop / Laptop